astrodbtoolkit/astrodb-template-db/README.md

 `pip install .`

-If you'd liek to ensure that the package has been installed correctly, you can run
+If you'd like to ensure that the package has been installed correctly, you can run

 `pip install .[test]`